charlesreid1/charlesreid1.github.io/pelican/content/2019-git-workflows-2.md

 Now `git commit` will commit only the staged portions.

-Do not provide any filenames to `git commit`, so that git will only commit the staged changes.
+Run `git commit` with no filenames.
+If you pass a filename like `git commit doit.sh`, git will commit the current working-tree contents of that file directly, bypassing the index entirely — throwing away the careful hunk-by-hunk staging you just did and committing the unstaged changes too.

 To use this in your workflow, think about how you can group different changes together into different commits.
 If you get a portion of a feature working, you can commit the changes in